SadSmiley/sadsmiley/README.md

 * 🚀  I'm currently working on [Geer Solutions](https://geersolutions.com)
 * 🧠  I'm learning React and Tailwind
 * 🤝  I'm open to collaborating on any kind of projects
-* ⚡  I like play games and watch animes!
+* ⚡  I like to play games and watch animes!
 Also big fan of vtubers!

 ### Skills